 Determine which of these textures is being used by the corresponding object.
 If you look at the files one by one in the Hierarchy window, you will see the textures as shown in the following image (circled in red on the right).
 This is the texture used by the corresponding object.

 This time, we found that “Snowman_Albedo_01(A Smoothness)” is the texture of the corresponding object, so we will coarsen this texture.
 Select the “Snowman_Albedo_01(A Smoothness)” texture in the Project window.
 The texture information will then be displayed in the Inspector window.

 If you look at the “Default” section below, you will see that the “Max Size” is set to 2048.
 If you click on this number, a button type selection button will appear, so this time select 256 and click “Apply” at the bottom right.
 By doing this, you will be able to reduce the size of the texture.

 Copy the mesh and texture to the Scene

-Drag and drop the highlighted mesh to the Scene.
+Drag and drop the pop-up mesh to add it to the Scene.

-All you have to do is to upload to STYLY.
+Now all you have to do is upload the file to STYLY.

 This is the end of the introduction of how to reduce the size of a large asset by coarsening the texture, and upload it to STYLY.